fleetdm/fleet/tools/mdm/apple/toggle-mdm-dev.md

 # Using `toggle-mdm-dev` to enable and disable MDM (Mobile Device Management) / ABM (Apple Business Manager) for development
-As of Feb.
-6, 2022, these instructions work.
-As this is a quickly growing and evolving system, it will likely stop working, possibly as soon as tomorrow.
-Regardless, the spirit of this setup can be applied anywhere that you see it could make your dev work a little easier.

 1. Set up all of the necessary credentials for using MDM and ABM as outlined in the [MDM setup and testing